 Wiring methods include all conductors, cables, conduits, raceways, fittings, connectors, terminals, junction boxes and other equipment used for electrical connections between system components.
 The installation requirements for wiring methods are covered in Chapter 3 of the NEC: Wiring Methods and Materials.
-Manufacturers provide additional product-specific instructions, and installation of many wiring methods requires specialized training and experience.
+Manufacturers provide additional product-specific instructions, and installation of some wiring methods that require specialized training and experience.